A Land Remembered: Characters

 A hired worker, former town drunk.
-Bonzo and he began working for Tobias for their first successful mission.
+Bonzo and he begin working for Tobias for their first successful mission.
 Frog is seen as almost a brother to Tobias and he is always a help.
 He dies from being impaled by the same bull that killed Glenda, and is buried next to Tobias and Emma.
 As he lies dying, he asks Zech if his gravestone can read "Frog MacIvey" and Zech agrees, claiming he would have done that anyway.